Buying a house in Tasmania

 7

-Book Your Inspection Early
+Book Your Inspector Early

-Where possible, line up your inspector before you sign.
+Where possible, line up your building inspector before you sign.
 This lets you use the 3-day cooling-off period to your advantage and reduces the risk of being locked into a bad deal.

 Cracked brick chimney with structural damage identified during Hobart building inspection